Marking with urine is one of the most ordinary things a dog does. Dogs are territorial by nature, and leaving a scent is how they stake a claim.

 Submissive or Excitement Urination

-Some dogs urinate when they are very excited or intimidated.
+Some dogs pee when they get excited or feel intimidated.

 Separation Anxiety